 Is a bone nut worth it?

 Yes, bone nuts are definitely worth it.
 They improve the sound quality of your guitar and provide better tuning stability.
-Two very important factors that should not be overlooked.
+Two very important factors should not be overlooked.

 What are bone nuts made of?